Suspect in Colorado attack told police he researched for a year and targeted 'Zionist group'

 Suspect in Colorado attack told police he researched for a year and targeted ‘Zionist group’

 BOULDER, Colo.
-(AP) — A man accused of using a makeshift flamethrower and an incendiary device to attack a group in Boulder, Colorado, that had gathered to bring attention to Israeli hostages in Gaza, has been charged with a federal hate crime, according to court documents filed Monday.
+(AP) — A man accused of throwing Molotov cocktails into a Colorado group that had gathered to bring attention to Israeli hostages in Gaza planned the attack for more than a year and specifically targeted what he described as a “Zionist group,” authorities said in court papers unsealed Monday charging him with a federal hate crime.

-An FBI affidavit says Soliman confessed to the attack after being taken into custody Sunday and told the police he would do it again.
+An FBI affidavit says Soliman confessed to the attack after being taken into custody Sunday and told the police he was driven by a desire “to kill all Zionist people,” a reference to the movement to establish and protect a Jewish state in Israel.

-Court records show Soliman was scheduled to appear in state court in Boulder at 1:30 p.m.
+Federal court records don’t list the name of an attorney who could speak on Soliman’s behalf and no one answered the door at a Colorado Springs townhouse where public records show he lived.

 The eight victims who were wounded range in age from 52 to 88 and the injuries spanned from serious to minor, officials said.